JohanAxell/IoT_humidor_project/README.md

 ![image](https://user-images.githubusercontent.com/90699893/177182600-7c351a63-8989-4ad8-a7f4-2d9830a66331.png)

+### Firmware Update

+Pycom recommends that firmware is upgraded to the latest version as they are constantly making improvements and adding new features to the devices.
+You can download the latest firmware from [this]( https://software.pycom.io/findupgrade?product=pycom-firmware-updater&type=all&platform=win32&redirect=true) link.
+Install the downloaded file and then tick the box saying “Start Pycom Firmware Updater after finishing installation” and then press “Finish”
+You can press “Continue” past the first two screens.
+Under “Please select the serial port to use” you choose the COM port for your PyCom Expansion board.
+If you are unsure you can find this information in Windows Device Manager.
+Länka in bild från Windows Device Manager.
+In the same screen, after “Type:” choose development.
+If you wish to use Pybytes instead of Ubidots (we will elaborate on the difference between these two further down in the text), you can choose pybytes here.
+In the next screen, tick all of the boxes (Erase during update, CONFIG partition and NVS Partition) and press continue.
+After it is done you press "Done".

 ### How the code is uploaded
 ### Steps that needs to be completed in regards to new softwares and driver updates.